 - Fine details print best when they are high contrast.
 The resolution possible with digital printing on textiles is actually better than screen-printed textiles, so you can do amazing work with details in your designs as long as the contrast is good.

-- We do not have metallic ink, so you will need to simulate that look with your colors.
+- We do not have metallic ink, so you will need to simulate that look with your colors and design choices.

 See Also: Saving Image Files as sRGB